yorickpeterse/yorickpeterse.com/README.md

 ## Installation

+First get a copy of the repository:

+    $ git clone git://github.com/YorickPeterse/yorickpeterse.com.git --recursive

+This creates a clone of the repository and automatically loads all the submodules.
+Once done you can deploy the website to your machines.
+Before doing so you should change the server settings in ``fabfile.py``.
+And no, you won't get access to my server :)

+Once you've set the server details you can deploy the website.
 Assuming Ruby, PostgreSQL and all that are set up you can deploy the website by running the following commands:

     $ fab setup